bentasker/snippets_cli/README.md

 ### Search

-    search [search phrase] - Search globally for any snippet with the phrase in title search [search phrase] lang [language] - Filter search results to only include specified language search similarto [string] - Search for snippets that contain [string] in the list of things they're similar to lang [language] - Output all snippets marked as being written for [language]
+    search [search phrase] - Search globally for any snippet with the phrase in title, keywords or similar to search [search phrase] title - Search globally for any snippet with the phrase in title search [search phrase] lang [language] - Filter search results to only include specified language search similarto [string] - Search for snippets that contain [string] in the list of things they're similar to lang [language] - Output all snippets marked as being written for [language]